kingrukka12/QueenBella/README.md

-### What does Amda mean?
+### What does QueenBella mean?
 [BlackVampired](https://tr.wikipedia.org/wiki/Amda), comes from Turkish mythology.
 According to Turkish mythology, Asena is a she-wolf that plays an important role.

 <details>
   <summary><h3>Other Questions ❔</h3></summary>

 ### Changing Branchs on Local Installation
-Amdibell bot uses always **master** branch.
+QueenBella bot uses always **master** branch.
 If users cloned other branches, they can't able to install it.

 </details>